classic-addon-manager/addons/README.md

 #### Naming conventions
 Ensure that your addon's YAML file matches the name as best it can, for example if the addon's name is `example-plugin`, the YAML file should be called `example-plugin.yaml`.
 > [!WARNING]
 > If your in-game addon uses spaces for its name then your `name` field and addon_name.yaml file MUST use underscores `_` rather than space.

 #### Addon declaration explanation
 A addon declaration (plugin.yaml) file consists of 6 fields.

 1. name
+2. alias
-2. description
+3. description
-3. author
+4. author
-4. repo
+5. repo
-5. branch
+6. branch
-6. tags
+7. tags

 `name` is the field that declares the name of the addon and is what will be put in your addons.txt file as well as your Addon directory.
-This field should ideally match the filename.
+This field should match the filename.

+`alias` is the field that allows you to declare a "friendly" name for your addon.
+This field is what will be displayed in the addon manager and should be representative of your addon's name.

 `description` is a short description that allows you to describe what your addon does to the user.
 This text is displayed in the addon manager when browsing and should ideally match the in-game description of your addon.